 However, Anthony S. Fauci, MD, director of the National Institute of Allergy and Infectious Diseases (NIAID), a division of the National Institutes of Health (NIH), says that success in front of healing is a matter of "if" in instead of "when."

-"This does not mean that there is no evidence of withdrawal to try," he says.
-"But you need to understand where you are in the process."
+"That does not mean there's no hint of giving up on trying," he says.
+"But you need to understand where you're in the process."

 Contrary to the overly effusive trend reports on the healing progress, CNN showed a headline on its website July citing the French virologist Françoise Barré-Sinoussi, PhD, co-discoverer of HIV, which claimed that "developing healing is almost impossible"

-The headers are by their reducing nature, certainly due to space constraints, but perhaps even more so because the efforts of journalists in attracting readers often subvert nuance or specificity in the text.
+Headers are by their reductive nature, certainly due to space constraints, but perhaps even more so because journalists' efforts at attracting readers often subvert nuance or specificity in the text.
 In this case, CNN left many with the unfortunate impression as inaccurate as the notion that a cure is just around the corner that we all hope that the Barré-Sinoussi thought was lost.
 But as the interview explains, winner of the Nobel Prize claim was more pragmatic than pessimistic and articulated in his description of the extreme difficulty of eliminating all the latest infected cells in the body of HIV.
 (When referring to the success of such a feat, many scientists use a more specific terminology, a healing sterilization.
 He argued that what she called remission, in which the virus is brought to very low levels and daily kept there without medication, is a more feasible goal that others call functional cure.

 Of course there is a person who aparentemenet was cured of HIV: